 A few indicators determine the quality of this spice.
 However, not many are aware of these indicators.

-Some sellers take advantage of consumers' naivety and end up scamming them into buying an inferior quality product at a ridiculously high price.
+Some sellers take advantage of consumers' naivety and end up scamming them into buying an inferior product at a ridiculously high price.

 The following are some things you should know before you buy.